DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 ![phpinfo() output sample](imgs/troubleshooting-phpinfo-xdebug.png)

+ > **Note:** Loading Xdebug as a regular extension will result in anomalous behaviour. `phpinfo` will show that Xdebug is enabled (there might be warning which can be missed, or in older versions warning is absent).
+Xdebug log would show that it's connecting and communicating correctly with IDE, but instead of breaking, the script runs and then debugging stops.

 - Ensure `xdebug.remote_port` directive in `php.ini` is matching the settings in your Visual Studio (`Tools | Options | PHP Tools | Advanced`).

 ```ini